kp-samuel-tam/lightway/docs/ip_translation.md

 ## Implementation detail

 Lightway server has following CLI config (Ref: [lightway-server/src/args.rs](../lightway-server/src/args.rs)):
 - `ip_pool` - internal IP network used by server to communicate with different clients.
-The tunnel IP can be configured with the `tun_ip` configuration option
+    -  If the the tunnel IP is within the pool then it can be configured with the `tun_ip` configuration option.
 - `lightway_server_ip`, `lightway_client_ip`, `lightway_dns_ip`- These are the values which will be sent to the client in the network config message.